stt-datacore/website/static/pages/about.md

 Assets and some textual elements like names and descriptions are owned by Tilting Point or their licensors.
 This project is not associated with nor endorsed by Tilting Point.

 Some code used to build this site was originally authored by IAmPicard (c) 2017 - 2018 and released under GPL-V3.

+Most of the code for the website, the bot and accompanying services was originally authored by TemporalAgent7 (c) 2019 – 2020 and released under the MIT license.

 Some crew notes are imported from [u/Automaton_2000](https://reddit.com/user/Automaton_2000)'s [Big Book](https://docs.google.com/document/d/1vvl3wS1cY29ScQwWcTA6tJgcXvbdadY6vgPpn0swzbs/edit#) and [u/idoliside](https://reddit.com/user/idoliside)'s [Little Book](https://docs.google.com/document/d/1RKdRtJcePeey-921OCVKcU41YZTmFpVThXE10Uff-aA/edit#).
 Content used with their permission.